 Just looking at that bowl-o-deliciousness makes me want to grab a spoon and dive in!

-Let your slow cooker do all the work!
+Let your slow cooker or Instant Pot do all the work!
 This super simple soup is a set it and forget it type of deal and can be whipped up with minimal effort.
 Some quick peeling and chopping and you’re on your way to a delicious bowl of soup with leftovers that taste even better the next day!

 - 3 lbs yukon gold potatoes